IkuyoIkuyo/Formalizing/prompt12.md

 **Informal theorem:**
 Suppose that $G$ is a group and $a, b \in G$ satisfy $a * b=b * a^{-1}$.
 Prove that $b * a=a^{-1} * b$.
+**Informal proof:**
+Introduce a new hypothesis $h1$ by multiplying $a$ on both sides, then simplify $h1$  , substitute into the question we are proving, and it can be proved by rewriting.
 **Formal theorem:**
 import Mathlib

 example {G : Type*} [Group G] (a b : G) (h : a * b = b * a⁻¹) : b * a = a⁻¹ * b := sorry
-**Informal proof:**
-  introduce a new hypothesis $h1$ by multiplying $a$ on both sides, then simplify $h1$  , substitute into the question we are proving, and it can be proved by rewriting.

 ## Output2: